For the Record

 Of course, there was never a record.
 There were, though, opportunities to misinterpret or, more certainly, to forget.
 Still, with every “for the record,” my daughter reminded me that we live in a very uncertain world, full of people wanting the certainty that can’t exist.

 Cate Rubin’s words brought into focus the latest news from l’affaire Trump.
-Lots of noise about the Mueller report, and the only people we know with certainty know what’s in the report are Robert Mueller (and some or all of his staff), Attorney General William Barr, and Deputy Attorney General Rod Rosenstein.
+Lots of noise about the Mueller report, and the only people we know who with certainty know what’s in the report are Robert Mueller (and some or all of his staff), Attorney General William Barr, and Deputy Attorney General Rod Rosenstein.

 The Rs claim, without reading the report, that it vindicates the president.
 The Ds say “No, no.”